-Principal researcher, Climate Change Group; team leader, climate resilience, productivity and equity in the drylands
+Principal researcher, Climate Change; team leader, climate resilience, productivity and equity in the drylands

 Ced Hesse is an expert on the livelihoods of dryland areas, particularly pastoralism.
 His work focusses on delivering devolved financial mechanisms to access and manage climate finance, enabling community prioritisation of funds, resilience planning, and developing M&E systems for tracking the impacts of adaptation.
 He is currently working on mainstreaming climate adaptation into local government planning in Kenya, Mali, Senegal and Tanzania.